-&lt;sup>6 In Lipinsky's report Germany was classified together with seven other countries where GEPs are not explicit or obligatory instruments.
-However, as currently higher education acts in all German Länder obliges universities to issue gender equality plans and a provision of the Federal Equality Law obliges non-university public research institutions to issue a gender equality plan, it seems justified to place Germany among the countries where legal provisions on gender equality in research are mostly advanced (Forest, Arnaut, Mergaert 2016).
+6 In Lipinsky's report Germany was classified together with seven other countries where GEPs are not explicit or obligatory instruments.
+However, while higher education acts in all German Länder oblige universities to issue gender equality plans and a provision of the Federal Equality Law obliges non-university public research institutions to issue a gender equality plan, it seems justified to place Germany among the countries where legal provisions on gender equality in research are mostly advanced (Forest, Arnaut, Mergaert 2016).

 contexts (Lee, Faulkner, Alemany 2010; Lipinsky 2014; Pépin et.al.
 2014).
 Comprehensiveness also means tackling both surface and deep levels of gendering processes and, therefore, systematical integration of individual level initiatives with the initiatives for institutional and cultural change.
-This requires targeting not only individual women and addressing their needs and gender composition, but also challenge the mechanisms that produce inequalities within scientific professions, including the deeply embedded images of ideal workers and associated symbols and ideologies (Morimoto et. al. 2013; Mühlenbruch, Jochimsen 2013).
+This requires targeting not only individual women and addressing their needs and gender composition, but also challenge the mechanisms that produce inequalities within scientific professions, including the deeply embedded images of ideal workers and associated symbols and ideologies (Morimoto et. al. 2013; Mühlenbruch, Jochimsen 2013)7.
 In this context it is argued that "simplistic, ad hoc or piecemeal solutions cannot eradicate systematic, historical, and widespread gender underrepresentation and inequalities" (Bilimoria, Liang 2012: 6).
-Instead, it seems inevitable to fundamentally change "how an organization conducts its day-to-day operations (who we are), as well as how the organization views itself in the future (who we want to be)."
-(Bilimoria, Lang 2012: 6)